 Because of her faith, celebrating same-sex marriage was one message Barronelle could not in good conscience express through her floral art.
 So, she politely declined Rob’s request and gave him the names of three nearby floral shops.
 The two hugged and Rob left.

-After seeing a post about this on social media, the Washington Attorney General sued Barronelle.
+Barronelle handled the conversation with compassion and even asked about Rob’s wedding plans because she genuinely cares for him.
+But Rob’s partner criticized her decision on social media, which led to news coverage.
+After hearing about Barronelle on the news, the Washington Attorney General sued her.
 Then, the American Civil Liberties Union (ACLU) joined in, and Barronelle has been in court for over six years.
 Barronelle recently appealed to the U.S. Supreme Court, hoping to reverse the Washington Supreme Court’s decision that threatens to leave her bankrupt.

-Critics of people like Barronelle and her fellow ADF client, Jack Phillips, often use a line of reasoning that commentator Erick Erickson has characterized, “Bake the cake, you bigot.”
+Critics of people like Barronelle and her fellow ADF client, Jack Phillips, often use a line of reasoning that commentator Erick Erickson has characterized as “Bake the cake, you bigot.